 Our solutions have been validated and reviewed by clinicians at leading healthcare institutions such as the Massachusetts General Hospital and the Mayo Clinic, among others.
 The Lancet published validation of our technology, making it the first radiology AI article released by the journal.
 Qure.ai’s software is vendor-neutral and is deployed online with cloud-based processing capabilities integrated with the radiologists’ current reporting workflow.

-JD: What AI algorithms do you have and what do they do?
+JD: What AI models do you have and what do they do?

 CS: We have two commercially released algorithms so far and are working to get them regulatory cleared for clinical use in the US market.